 Trujillo, P., Cisneros-Montemayor, A. M., Harper, S., Zylich, K., and Zeller, D. 2015.
 Reconstruction of Costa Rica's marine fisheries catches, 1950-2010.
 Fish.
 Bethesda 31, 1-16.

-List of shark and ray species with some interaction with fisheries included in the Acuerdo de Junta Directiva of INCOPESCA AJDIP 289-2017 and the reference according to the interest of species included in the Appendices of the CMS, of the UICN: Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT), Least Concern (LC), Data Deficient (DD). and according to the CITES Appendix: Reference appendix.
+List of shark and ray species with some interaction with fisheries included in the Acuerdo de Junta Directiva of INCOPESCA AJDIP 289-2017 and the reference according to the interest of species included in the Appendices of the CMS, of the IUCN: Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT), Least Concern (LC), Data Deficient (DD). and according to the CITES Appendix: Reference appendix.